Malaria cases in Texas and Florida are the first U.S. spread since 2003, the CDC says

 The CDC said all of the recent cases in the U.S. have received treatment, "and are improving."

 About 2,000 cases of malaria are logged in the U.S. each year, according to the agency.
-The last time mosquito-borne malaria occurred in the U.S. was in 2008, when eight cases were identified in Palm Beach County, Fla.
+The last time mosquito-borne malaria occurred in the U.S. was in 2008, when eight cases were identified in Palm Beach County.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.